-You should simply pick up a Dictaphone or sit at your keyboard, put your speech structure on the table in front of you, and start talking or typing.
+You should simply pick up a pen or sit at your keyboard, put your speech structure on the table in front of you, and start writing or typing.
 If you get stuck, think about the audience and talk about them and the issues that face them.
 Use plenty of anecdotes and illustrations, avoid long lists, and ditch detailed statistics in favour of easily grasped facts (e.g. ‘last year we doubled our exports to X’ rather than ‘in 2017 our exports to X were 92 per cent up on 2016’).
 Above all, get some emotion into it, and some power.
 The result will be much more interesting – and more natural.

 Then check the typed text for unclear or misleading phrases; remove platitudes and generalities; and check that it consists only of sentences which are less than two lines long.
 Finally, read the whole thing through out loud, to make sure that it trips off the tongue fairly easily.
 Do not, as has happened, ask a Minister to describe how he has ‘instituted an epidemiological survey’.

 You will of course need to show the draft to colleagues affected by its content.
 But, unless it contains a major statement of Government policy, try to avoid showing it to senior colleagues.
 They will only start fretting about the colloquial language and the split infinitives, and turn the whole thing into an essay which will read well, but sound awful.